 FRT wood is used extensively in residential and commercial applications throughout the world.
 In new construction, FRT is incorporated into various interior structural elements, including trusses, roof panels, framing, sidewall sheathing and stairwells.
 It is also used in exterior applications, except for those that would involve contact with the ground surface or other areas where degradation by resistance is a possibility.
 FRT is also used in many retrofitting and remodeling projects, where FRT lumber and panels may be used to supplement existing structural elements or may replace them entirely.
-Fire retardant wood is also use for in-wall blocking to make it easier to install heavy items mounted to the wall.
+Fire retardant lumber is also use for in-wall blocking to make it easier to install heavy items mounted to the wall.

 Design and Codes

 The International Building Code (IBC) defines FRT wood as that which has a flame spread number of 25 or less and shows no evidence of significant combustion when the test is continued for 20 minutes.
 Fire retardant wood products require specific labeling to conform to the requirements of the IBC.
 These labels must contain the following:

 - Where the wood was treated and to what standard